 The Sustainable Horizons Institute and Berkeley Lab invited faculty and students to apply to the SRP 2020-2021 program.
 This program offers a one of a kind research experience alongside Berkeley Lab Computing Sciences staff.

 The Program is intended to foster sustainable relationships between faculty, students and lab staff.
 Participants learn about chances to engage in collaborative, cutting-edge research with lab scientists, mathematicians, and engineers.

 - Matching and Exploratory Workshop

-- Meetings with Berkeley Lab staff to discuss possible research collaborations
+- Meet with Berkeley Lab staff to discuss possible collaborations

 - Faculty/student teams